untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 ## Texture Loading

+### Background Texture Prewarm

+`storeAsset` immediately fires a background `Task` at `.userInitiated` priority to call `loadTextures()` as soon as the asset is registered — before streaming is enabled and before any mesh enters range.
+By the time the camera gets close enough to trigger uploads, `loadTextures()` has typically already completed.

+`ProgressiveAssetLoader.activePrewarmRoots` tracks roots with an in-flight prewarm.
+The dispatch loop calls `isPrewarmActive(for: rootId)` and defers all entities for that root until the prewarm task finishes and releases the texture lock.
+Once it does, the first batch of uploads proceeds with `lockWait ≈ 0 ms`.

-### Why `loadTextures()` Is Deferred
+### Why `loadTextures()` Is Deferred from Parse Time

 `MDLAsset` decompresses texture data lazily.
 Calling `asset.loadTextures()` at parse time for a 500 MB USDZ can OOM-kill the process before the app is interactive.
-The out-of-core path skips `loadTextures()` at parse time and defers it to first-upload time.
+The out-of-core path skips `loadTextures()` at parse time — deferred initially to first-upload time, and now moved earlier via the background prewarm.

 ### `ensureTexturesLoaded` — Called Once Per Asset

-`GeometryStreamingSystem.uploadFromCPUEntry` calls `ensureTexturesLoaded(for: rootId)` before the first `makeMeshesFromCPUBuffers` call for each asset.
-The method:
+Both `prewarmTexturesAsync` and the upload path call `ensureTexturesLoaded(for: rootId)`.
+The method is idempotent:

 1. Checks `assetTexturesLoaded` — returns immediately if already done.
 2. Calls `asset.loadTextures()` — decompresses textures into CPU RAM once.
-3. Marks the asset in `assetTexturesLoaded` — subsequent uploads skip this call entirely.
+3. Marks the asset in `assetTexturesLoaded` — all subsequent calls are no-ops.

+In normal operation the prewarm wins the race.
+The upload path call becomes a no-op.

-### Per-Asset NSLock — Serializing Concurrent Texture Reads
+### Per-Asset NSLock — Scope Covers Only `loadTextures()`

-`MDLAsset` is not thread-safe.
-Two concurrent uploads from the same asset can race in `texelDataWithTopLeftOrigin`.
-Each asset has a dedicated `NSLock` in `ProgressiveAssetLoader.assetTextureLocks`:
+`MDLAsset` is not thread-safe during `loadTextures()`.
+Each asset has a dedicated `NSLock` in `ProgressiveAssetLoader.assetTextureLocks`.
+The lock scope covers **only** `ensureTexturesLoaded` — it is released before `makeMeshesFromCPUBuffers`:

 ```
 Task A (Building #1)                Task B (Building #2)
 acquireAssetTextureLock(rootId)     acquireAssetTextureLock(rootId)  ← BLOCKS
-ensureTexturesLoaded(rootId)            ...waiting...
+ensureTexturesLoaded(rootId)            ...waiting for lock...
-makeMeshesFromCPUBuffers(#1)            ...waiting...
 releaseAssetTextureLock(rootId)     ← unblocks
-                                    ensureTexturesLoaded(rootId)     ← no-op (already done)
+makeMeshesFromCPUBuffers(#1)        ensureTexturesLoaded(rootId)     ← no-op (already done)
+    (runs without lock)             releaseAssetTextureLock(rootId)
                                     makeMeshesFromCPUBuffers(#2)
-                                    releaseAssetTextureLock(rootId)
+                                        (runs without lock)
 ```

-Uploads from *different* assets run concurrently without contention — each asset has its own lock.
+After `loadTextures()` completes the `MDLAsset` is in a stable read-only state.
+Concurrent `makeMeshesFromCPUBuffers` calls from the same asset are safe, so all three upload slots can proceed in parallel.
+Uploads from *different* assets run concurrently without any contention.

 ### Texture Cache Key Uniqueness (`objectIdentityURL`)